-YES, I HATE TO ADMIT IT, but I am having a hard time forgiving my mother, even three years after she died.
-And even knowing, all along, that unforgiveness is a most illogical choice.
-It never makes sense, even if the accused is still alive.
+YES, I HATE TO ADMIT IT, but even three years after she died, I was having a hard time forgiving my mother.
+Even while knowing all along that unforgiveness is a most illogical choice.
+It never makes sense, even when the accused is still with us.

 And yet I’m getting there.
 With every word I write, I inch closer toward embracing her.
 Fully loving and accepting her.
 Ironic, ain’t it.
 Since she’s now only ashes and dust.

-I recall the day, the very moment, the very place I first moved hesitantly toward my someday foregiveness.
+I recall the day, the very moment, the very place I first moved hesitantly toward someday forgiving her.
 Because it wasn’t at first a conscious decision to forgive.

 I see it in my mind’s eye even as I write this.

-I crept slowly down a small hill outside Chardon, Ohio, a bare handful of people descending with me.
-The ground was still slippery from a snow storm that had rolled in the night before, the infamous “lake-effect snow” coming off of Erie.
-As we took cautious steps down the icy path, I also struggled with feelings that welled up inside.
+I crept slowly down a small hill outside Chardon, Ohio, a half-dozen or so descending with me.
+The ground was still slippery from a snowstorm that had rolled in the night before, Northern Ohio’s infamous “lake-effect snow” coming off of Lake Erie.
+As we all took cautious steps down the icy path, I was struggling just as much with the shifting feelings inside of me.

-On the little hilltop behind me, I had just put my mother in the frozen ground.
+On the little hilltop behind, I had just put my mother in the frozen ground.

 What would be my takeaway from the pain of this moment?
-If there was no longer a chance this woman who had walked out of my life years ago might suddenly decide to be my mother again, could I at least salvage something from all those lost years?
+If I could now accept the finality of it and relinquish the hope of ever having her back in my life, could I at least salvage something from all those lost years?

-In that moment, I saw some sort of redemption to be found in what I learned from Joanie, if only posthumously, about being an artist, about being anybody.
+In that moment, I saw some sort of redemption in what I’d learned from Joanie, if only posthumously, about being an artist, about being anybody.
 And in that moment I felt a responsibility to do something with that.

 I have my own idea of how she came to such a tragic end, and I’ll write about that, too.
 Several books worth.
-But for now, I’ll get to the point and explain why the story is worth my writing.
-And why I think it will be worth your reading.
+But for now, I’ll get to the point and explain why the story is worth my writing, why I think it will be worth reading.